dahak-metagenomics/dahak/docs/running_workflows.md

 Users should use the build rules to trigger workflows.

-The build rules require workflow configuration details to be set using snakemake's configuration dictionary.
+The build rules require workflow configuration details to be set using Snakemake's configuration dictionary.
 See

 Each workflow has a set of "build rules" that will trigger rules for a given workflow or portion of a workflow.
 Available